Tool

 <Collapsible

-:class="cn('not-prose mb-4 w-full rounded-md border', props.class)"
+:class="cn('group not-prose mb-4 w-full rounded-md border', props.class)"

 v-bind="$attrs"